PSUmodeling/Cycles/docs/index.md

 The name of the weather file.
 This file must be located in a directory titled `Input` that is within the `Cycles` working directory.

+#### `REINIT_FILE`

+The name of the reinitialization file.
+This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+Note that it cannot be left as blank, even if reinitialization is not needed.
+Use `N/A` if reinitialization is not needed.

 [(Back to top)](#contents)